Northern Lights; the Aurora

 caused by radiation emitted as light from atoms in the upper atmosphere as they are hit by

-fast-moving electrons and protons.
+sun collide with the Earth’s magnetic field.
 The kind of atom determines the color.

 It also appears that the sun has an influence: auroras become brighter, more